-Tetteh’s last victory with the national team came back in May when Rwanda beat Tanzania to qualify for the 2011 Africa Nations Championship (CHAN).
+Amavubi’s last victory on the international stage came back in May when they edged Tanzania 1-0 to qualify for next year’s Africa Nations Championship (CHAN) in Sudan.

 Group A has Burundi, Somalia, Zambia and hosts Tanzania while Group C pits defending champions Uganda against Kenya, Ethiopia and Malawi.

 Rwanda’s first game is against Ivory Coast this Sunday.